Spardevs/aurora-trip/README.md

 ## Donations

-You can support Aurora Store's development financially via options below.
-For more options, checkout the **About** page within the Aurora Store.
+You can support Ticpass's development financially via options below.
+For more options, checkout the **About** page within the Ticpass.

 [![Liberapay](https://liberapay.com/assets/widgets/donate.svg)](https://liberapay.com/whyorean)
 <a href="https://www.paypal.com/paypalme/AuroraDev">